Scamp (comics): Publication history

 In Europe in the 1970s, Egmont produced their own comics with Scamp.
-In these, Scooter was merely a nameless sister.
+In these, Scooter was merely a nameless sister, similar to the Gold Key and Dell comic books.

 In other media

-Scamp is the protagonist in the film Lady and the Tramp II: Scamp's Adventure, with his siblings appearing in small roles.
+Scamp is the protagonist in the film Lady and the Tramp II: Scamp's Adventure, with his siblings (three sisters) appearing in small roles.
 The film is about Scamp running away from home and joining a gang of stray dogs, where he ends up falling in love with one of the members, Angel.